Achieving Positive Covert Capacity over MIMO AWGN Channels: Introduction

-The contributions of this paper can be summarized as follows: \begin{itemize} \item With a secret codebook, we derive order-optimal scaling of the maximum number of covert nats that can be transmitted reliably over MIMO AWGN channels.
-We show that $\mathcal{O}(\sqrt{n})$ nats can be transmitted covertly and reliably when the maximum covert coding rate is diminishing.
-This suggests that the square-root law holds for both single-input single-output (SISO) channels \cite{bash2013limits,Bloch_resolvability,wang2016fundamental} and MIMO channels. \item Without a secret codebook, we derive order-optimal scaling of the maximum number of covert nats that can be transmitted reliably with IS over MIMO AWGN channels.
-We show that $\mathcal{O}(\sqrt{n})$ nats can be transmitted covertly and reliably with IS when the maximum covert coding rate is diminishing, which coincides with \cite{Bloch_resolvability} and Model 1 in \cite{constant_rate}. \item Without the CSI of the illegitimate receiver, we provide conditions under which the covert capacity of MIMO AWGN channels converges to the capacity of MIMO AWGN channels (without the KL constraint) as the number of transmit antennas increases, i.e., the square root law of covert communication can be overcome for MIMO AWGN Channels.
-This result is parallel to the findings for IS in \cite{Ozan}, which deals with eavesdropping attacks.
+The contributions of this paper can be summarized as follows: \begin{itemize} \item With a secret codebook and a known CSI of the illegitimate receiver, we derive order-optimal scaling of the maximum number of covert bits that can be transmitted reliably over MIMO AWGN channels.
+We show that without the existence of a null-space of the illegitimate receiver's channel, the covert capacity is zero but $\mathcal{O}(\sqrt{n})$ bits can be transmitted covertly and reliably.
+Thus, without a null-space, the square-root law still holds for MIMO channels as in the literature for SISO channels \cite{bash2013limits,Bloch_resolvability,wang2016fundamental}. \item Without a secret codebook but with a known CSI of the illegitimate receiver, we derive order-optimal scaling of the maximum number of covert bits that can be transmitted reliably with IS over MIMO AWGN channels.
+We show that without the existence of a null-space of the illegitimate receiver's channel, the covert capacity is zero but $\mathcal{O}(\sqrt{n})$ bits can be transmitted covertly and reliably with IS, which coincides with \cite{Bloch_resolvability} and Model 1 in \cite{constant_rate}. \item With a secret codebook but without the CSI of the illegitimate receiver, we provide conditions under which the covert capacity of MIMO AWGN channels converges to the capacity of MIMO AWGN channels (without the KL constraint) for a sufficiently large number of transmit antennas, i.e., the square-root law of covert communication can be overcome for MIMO AWGN Channels.
+This result is parallel to the findings for IS in \cite{Ozan,MIMO_against_eavesdropping}, which deal with eavesdropping attacks.
 Besides, we provide a lower bound on the number of transmit antennas that achieves a predefined target probability of detection. \end{itemize}